f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

 Tenants
 =======

-- How to determine which vCPU's Tenants are running on?
+- How to determine which vCPUs Tenants are running on?

 Performance and Utilization